LITUATUI/pushevs.com/content/news/2024-04-02-comment-system-and-push-notifications.md

 Anyway, I still have to decide if I will migrate the comments already made on Disqus to Giscus or not.
 This kind of migration usually doesn't give pretty results and it's a lot of work tweaking out the bugs.

 One last thing.
 If you can't see images on this website, please update your browser.
-Images on this website are [AVIF](https://avif.io/), which is a modern, efficient and open-source image format.
+Images on this website are encoded in [AVIF](https://avif.io/), which is a modern, efficient and open-source image format.